 You are not alone if you have been struggling to make Scrum work in a distributed environment.
-65% of all workers were forced to work from home during the month of April.
+65% of all workers were forced to work from home in April 2020.
 This includes Scrum teams that were used to working in a collocated environment.
 This shift comes with its own unique challenges.
 Some of the challenges reported among distributed teams include communication, culture, time-zone differences, and trust (Jalali & Wohlin, 2010).
 This makes participating in software development methodologies that require face-to-face communication, such as Scrum, more challenging for remote workers.
 Therefore, it is often necessary to adopt additional practices in order to overcome the inherit challenges.
 These practices are not meant to change the Scrum framework but are meant to enhance it by filling in the gaps with practices that favor distributed teams’ needs.

 Over the years, I have observed a series of practices that have been used in small and enterprise dispersed Agile environments.
 These practices can improve the performance of distributed teams by improving communication, culture compatibility, time-zone alignment, and trust.
 The items below outline the most commonly used practices.
 You may choose a few or all of these depending on your needs.

 Have an always-on teleconferencing room open so that team members can join and collaborate on an ad hoc basis.

 Physical Sprint boards are nice forms of information radiators, but they do not work for distributed teams since team members need to update the artifacts in real-time.
 Keep a digital Sprint Board and Backlog in a software such as Jira or Rally and make sure that everyone has access to it.

 Use PO Team Structure